MarcSM98/News-Application/README.md

-# News_Application
+# News Application
 ![Home Page](https://github.com/user-attachments/assets/e454bdd1-62e6-4528-9dab-7132cc2d3528)

 ## Background
-The News Application is a web-based platform designed to streamline the creation, approval, and publication of news articles.
-This project facilitates collaboration between Writers and Admins, ensuring content quality and relevance.
-Writers can draft news articles under specific categories (e.g., Travel, Business), while Admins review, approve, or decline the submitted articles before publication.
+The application serves as a dynamic web-based platform that provide users the option of creating, reviewing, and publishing news articles.
+It features two primary roles: Writer and Admin.
+The writer can draft and categorize articles (e.g., Travel, Business), while Admins manage the approval process and decides the publication status of each submission.
+This project integrates a backend functionality with an intuitive frontend interface.

 ## Tools